On the 8th of June 2017, some of London's finest DJs gathered at Corsica Studios for Altered States, the official ArchFilmFest after-party.

 It turned out to be a singular, experimental night on the fourth wall, somewhere between making and experiencing space, inside sound and light, outside of time.

-It struck me the Russians were trying to put into practice some of the ideas thinkers like William James and Gustav Fechner had coined some decades earlier, while their weird machines and multi-media performances reminded me of my own experiences at the raves and clubs of the mid-nineties.
-Could it be that these post-revolutionary Russians were really proto-ravers, and that electronic dance culture in fact generates instances of Fechner's pan-psychism?
+It struck me the Russians were trying to put into practice some of the ideas thinkers like William James and Gustav Fechner had coined decades earlier, while their weird machines and multi-media performances reminded me of my own experiences at the raves and clubs of the mid-nineties.
+Could it be that these post-revolutionary Russians were really proto-ravers, and that electronic dance culture in fact generates instances of Fechner's lowerered threshold of consciousness?

 To try and answer these questions, Altered States is an experimental installation that cross-connect the parts that make up a club night.
 Space, crowd, music and lights are all part of a feedback loop that runs as follows: